reactjs/tr.react.dev/src/content/reference/react/createElement.md

 #### Returns {/*returns*/}

-`createElement` returns a React element object with a few properties:
+`createElement`, birkaç özelliğe sahip bir React element nesnesi döndürür:

 * `type`: The `type` you have passed.
 * `props`: The `props` you have passed except for `ref` and `key`.